Antananarivo Analamanga, Madagascar Travel Guide

 Public holidays impact services.

-Familiarity with business hours and holidays helps efficient planning.
-ATMs are widespread but always have backup options.
+Familiarity with hours of operation and holidays helps efficient planning.
+ATMs are widespread yet always have backup options.

 Respectful dealings are to a positive experience.